2020 Spike & Dig Rule Sheet

 (u) Players are strongly encouraged to wear shoes for their own safety (sprinkler heads, etc.); no spikes or cleats are allowed.

-(v) One re-serve per service term (not per serve) will be allowed; this is to allow for the outdoor conditions.
+(v) One re-serve per service term (not per serve) will be allowed; this is to allow for the outdoor wind and sun conditions.
 You may either catch the ball or let it drop to the ground on a re-serve.
-A replay/re-serve when another ball or player comes on your court does not count as your one allowed re-serve.
-Net serves have been permissible for the last several years in USA Rules.
+A replay/re-serve when another ball or player comes onto your court does not count as your one allowed re-serve.
+Net serves, where the ball still goes over the net, have been permissible for the last several years in USA Rules.

 (x) Stop play if there is any blood or serious injury; notify a Court Marshal or Court Monitor who will get help from the first aid station which is located near the Master Scoreboard area.